 He also serves as the team chiropractor for the Philadelphia Soul (AFL) and the Philadelphia Blue Flame, the semi-pro team for the Philadelphia Police and Fire Departments.
 He also treats many local head golf professionals as well as members of the PGA tour.

 Frank and his wife, Lisa, reside in Huntingdon Valley, PA, with their children, Samantha, Frankie, and Nicholas.

-Dr. Alexander Vaccaro is in his eighth season as the Eagles Spine physician.
+Dr. Alexander Vaccaro is in his ninth season as the Eagles Spine physician.
 He is a Professor and Attending surgeon of Orthopedics and Neurosurgery at Thomas Jefferson University Hospital as well as the Vice Chairman of the Department of Orthopedics at the Rothman Institute at Jefferson.